ThePJB/reduxlandkings/README.md

 they sometimes freeze if player isnt moving, looks pretty unnatural lol select an entity to see its thoughts raycasting is buggy

+  probably just have set transform in renderer draw some lines and shit, get to the bottom of why raycasting is being a fucc click on enemies to see their brain work yea soundz g

+ok fixing transforms etc is getting there.
+Where should it live?
+Probably in game. game just needs to know if aspect ratio changes. game should be able to do screen to world and world to screen (world to screen uses renderer) also remove size spaghetti

+reimplement look